 According to the U. S. National Library of Medicine, emotional/psychological supports not only help make the ecstasy detox process easier, but also offer an introduction into the next stage of the recovery process.
 Once a person completes detox, ongoing treatment will focus almost entirely on replacing addiction-based thinking and behaviors with a drug-free approach to everyday living.

-If you or someone you know is considering entering ecstasy detox treatment and have more questions about how it works, please don’t hesitate to call our toll-free helpline at 800-609-2774 to speak with one of our addictions specialists.
+If you or someone you know is considering entering ecstasy detox treatment and have more questions about how it works, please don’t hesitate to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our addictions specialists.